single-spa/single-spa.js.org/website/versioned_docs/version-4.x/starting-from-scratch.md

 > __Hint__
 >
-> Don't forget to define a corresponding mount point for _every newly registered application_ in your root html file.
+> Don't forget to define a corresponding mount point for _every newly registered application_ in your root HTML file.
 We did this already in [Step 2.a](starting-from-scratch.md#2a-create-indexhtml) so just remember to do so for each new application in the future.

 ### 5.b Setup NavBar